byverdu/til-from-ai/snippets.md

 ## Typescript return type from array

-This is util for when you wan to extract some props from an Object using an Array of strings for some of those properties that the object might have.
+This is util for when you want to extract some props from an Object using an Array of strings for some of those properties that the object has.

 ```typescript
 // pick is pulled from lodash